uqrs/libblueskies/doc/flipnote.md

 result for `se1_data`.

 ## Assorted Misc.
 Info
-### Reading Half Bytes
-A final exception (which is semi-poorly supported) is when the length or offset are decimal values- such as `.5`, or `.125`.
-If the offset happens to have a decimal part (divided into the `integer` part `i`, and `decimal` part `d`- the latter of which must - by the way - always be divisible by `.125`.
-I think you can guess why.) then the first `8*d` _bits_ are removed from the final sequence of (now bits) that are passed to the handler.
-If the `length` has a decimal part, then the last `8*d` _bits_ are removed from the final sequence before they get passed to the handler.

 ### Caching
 Considering the fact index calculations can be a bit expensive, values retrieved from raw headers are stored in a cache inaccessible from the